KarsKnook/Introduction-to-Git/02-branches.md

 # branches

 1. A branch is an independent line of development in Git (preferably one for each member of a project).
-2. Let's start by showing all the branches , in the existing repo ( which oyou should already have if you completed workshop 1).
+2. Let's start by showing all the branches , in the existing repo ( which you should already have if you completed workshop 1).

 ```git branch -v ```